infolektuell/gradle-jpackage/README.md

 [![Gradle Plugin Portal Version](https://img.shields.io/gradle-plugin-portal/v/de.infolektuell.jpackage)](https://plugins.gradle.org/plugin/de.infolektuell.jpackage)

-This Gradle plugin utilizes jpackage and jlink to create native installers for Java applications.
+This Gradle plugin creates native installers for apps built with the Java Application plugin.

 ## Features

 - Supports modular and non-modular applications.
-- High-level convenience plugin and DSL extension that generates native installers for apps built with the Java Application plugin.
-- Low-level tasks for Jlink and Jpackage for any custom needs, offering access to the CLI options in a type-safe way.
+- Low-level tasks for tools like Jlink, Jdeps, and Jpackage for any custom needs, offering access to the CLI options in a type-safe way.
 - Compatible with Gradle's configuration cache and build cache.

 ## Quick Start